 - Saturday 11 May – What does empathy look like? - Afternoon Tea & Workshop |

 - Saturday 25 May – Is there space for empathy? - Afternoon Tea & Workshop ||

 - Tuesday 4 to Tuesday 11 June – exhibition: Does Empathy Have Boundaries? - Exhibition (part of LFA)

 - Saturday 8 June – Empathy Rally - reclaiming the public realm (part of LFA)

-- Friday 2 - Saturday 18 August – The Campaign for Empathy - Final Exhibition
+- Friday 13 to Sunday 15 September – Campaign for Empathy: A Review - Final Exhibition

 Enni-Kukka Tuomala is a London-based, Finland-born empathy artist and designer.
 Enni-Kukka’s practice is focused on creating for empathy as the end goal and not only with empathy as a part of the process of creation.
 To do this she has launched the Akin Kollektiv, a series of installations, experiences, performances, games and tools, to transform empathy from an individual feeling to a collective power across age, gender, race and culture.
 Having worked and studied in London, Tokyo, New York and Helsinki, Enni-Kukka’s work builds upon understanding and investigating the delicate relationships between empathy, culture, space and systems.
 Enni-Kukka is currently working on an ongoing collaboration with the Finnish Parliament to bring empathy into politics, and recently created a bespoke empathy experience for LIFT as a commission for Virgin.
 Enni-Kukka has a joint M.A. and M.Sc. in “Global Innovation Design” from the Royal College of Art and Imperial College London and is a Trustee for LIFT.